GLOBAL MARKETS-World stocks hit five-week peak, as dollar continues retreat

 Market participants became cautious after major state-owned banks were spotted selling the dollar on Tuesday to stabilize the market, traders said.

 Investors increased bets on the Bank of England raising its benchmark rate by a full percentage point on Nov.
-3 after the news and put the chances of such a move at around 37%, higher than before the announcement of the delay.
+3 after news of the delay of a tax and spending plan announcement, putting the chances of such a move at around 37%.

 Gold prices jumped as the dollar and bond yields weakened.
-Spot prices were up 0.82%.
+Spot prices XAU= touched a two-week high and were last up 0.72%.

-Elsewhere in commodities, oil prices rose on the weaker dollar and supply concerns.
-U.S. crude rose by $2 per barrel.O/R
+Elsewhere in commodities, oil prices jumped 3% on record U.S. crude exports and strong demand.
+Brent crude LCOc1 futures were last up 2.3% and U.S. crude CLc1 rose 3.1%.O/R

 Global FX performancehttp://tmsnrt.rs/2egbfVh